What can I use instead of lube?

 Making something at home that works exactly for your needs may need trial and error.
 Therefore, you must research all ingredients before using them to make a lube at home.

-While I prefer buying a natural personal lubricant that is body-safe, you may want to try your hand at cooking up a batch when you run out of your favorite store-bought variety.
+While I prefer buying a natural personal lubricant that is body-safe, you can use one of the following household items as a natural substitute when you run out of your favorite store-bought lube.

-Many household staples that you use for cooking or as a moisturizer (like olive oil) can be used as an alternative personal lube.
+Many household staples used for cooking or as a moisturizer (like olive oil) can be used as an alternative personal lube.

 Surprised?
 I was too.

-Most of the ingredients listed below are usually safe to use in the vagina and anal areas.
+Most of the ingredients listed below are usually safe to use in the vagina and anus.
 However, you must do a patch test for any allergic reactions before using them on your genitals.

 Important note: All the oils mentioned below are NOT compatible with condoms.